emptywallet

-Some organizations, like the John Barry Boys & Girls Club, don’t get federal funding but could see some impact with the state budget.
+Some organizations, like the John M. Barry Boys & Girls Club, don’t get federal funding but could see some impact with the state budget.

-“We have some state funding that will likely to be at risk because the state will need to adjust,” David Sellers said.
+“We have some state funding that will likely be at risk because the state will need to adjust,” David Sellers said.

 But if community block development grants—which come from the federal government to the state and then to the city—are cut, that will affect the Boys & Girls Club scholarships, Sellers noted.